 After you activate the apps, go ahead and configure each one by simply clicking on the app’s icon.

 The first thing is the list of Sumo’s building feature, which is made up of four apps:

 - Scroll Box

 The exciting thing is that Sumo is compatible with all the popular email marketing companies.
-In one single click, you can connect it with ConvertKit, Getresponse, Aweber, MailChimp, Sendgrid, and the other email marketing services you may be using.
+In one single click, you can connect it with ConvertKit, Getresponse, MailChimp, Sendgrid, AWeber and Infusionsoft, and the other email marketing services you may be using.

-You simply need to navigate to your chosen list building app, click on the “Services tab,” and find your service.
+You simply need to navigate to your chosen list-building app, click on the “Services tab,” and find your service.
 Once this is done, the next step is to input your API code into the pop-up window.
-It’s quick, effortless, and makes Sumo accessible to any digital marketer.
+It’s quick and effortless and makes Sumo accessible to any digital marketer.

 Sumo List Builder App

 Starting with the List Builder app, which is used for creating pop-up email opt-in forms.
 Once you click the “List Builder” icon, you’ll see an overview of your major stats – a daily breakdown of pop-ups shown, subscribers, and the conversion rate.

 To build your pop-up email opt-in form, the first step is to add a new campaign.
 Next, navigate to Popups and A/B Tests, before clicking on the Add New Popup tab.